exrienz/ThreatVault/SECURITY.md

 ## 🌟 Our Security Commitment

-**Sentinel** is built with **security-first principles**:

-* ✅ Centralized vulnerability management
-* ✅ SLA tracking & compliance reporting
-* ✅ Automated workflow to minimize human error
-* ✅ Secure integration with Nessus Pro and other scanners

 We continuously monitor, test, and improve **Sentinel’s security posture** to ensure reliability and trust.

 ## 🐞 Reporting a Vulnerability